icoco/BunkerM/docs/getting-started/installation.md

 After installation, verify that BunkerM is running correctly:

-1. Open your web browser and navigate to `https://localhost:2000`
+1. Open your web browser and navigate to `http://localhost:2000`
-2. You'll see a security warning about the SSL certificate (this is normal as BunkerM uses a self-signed certificate)
-3. Click "Advanced" and then "Proceed to localhost (unsafe)"
-4. You should see the BunkerM login page
+2. You should see the BunkerM login page

 ## Troubleshooting